DarthFubuMVC/fubumvc/docs/source/topics/commandline/usingfubunew.rst

 This will clone the git repository `MyFubuTemplate` to the folder ``NewGitBasedproject`` and run the template transformation on the contents of the cloned repository.

+Can't remember long git urls?
+'''''''''''''''''''''''''''''

+Fortunately there is a way to alias a git url into something more easily remembered using the ``.fubunew-alias`` file.
+Simply place the file alongside :program:`fubu.exe`.
+The aliases specified in that file can be used with the `-g` flag.

+There also are two default aliases proveded with or without the ``.fubunew-alias`` file.
+These are:

+  * fubusln - git://github.com/DarthFubuMVC/rippletemplate.git
+  * fububottle - git://github.com/DarthFubuMVC/bottle-template.git

 .. _fubunew-git: